Teaching

 PHY2325

 Overview: This course is ultimately about developing an intuition of what it is like to exist at very small length scales (molecular to cellular), and an understanding of how living systems can create ordered structures, all the way down to the molecular scale, while being subject to incessant thermal motion.
 The course, initially developed by my colleagues Profs.
 Harden and Pelling, is organized into 3 parts.
-First, through a series of simple thought experiments you will discover the important physics that govern the life of a cell.
-In the second section, you will learn about all the new techniques that are being developed to study biophysics.
-In the third section, you will look at some of the modern applications of biophysics in cell biology, biomolecular sciences, and biosensing (including, DNA sequencing technologies) and why these are so important in today’s job market.
-You will also hear from several leading experts at uOttawa who are the innovators in these fields.
+First (the bulk of the course), through a series of simple thought experiments we discover the important physics that govern the life of a cell.
+In this section we will work out what it must actually “feel” like to be a cell or a small biomolecule.
+We will discuss the importance of randomness and entropy, weird properties of water at small scales, what it’s like to be crushed by Brownian motion, random walks and diffusion, “creeping” behaviour, and stretching, pulling and squashing molecules, cells and biomaterials.
+In the second part, we will look at some of the modern applications of biophysics in cell biology, single-molecule biophysics and biosensing (including, DNA sequencing technologies and nanopores) and why these are so important for many research fields and in today’s job market.
+We’ll also hear from several leading experts at uOttawa who are the innovators in these fields at the interface of physics, chemistry and biology.
+We will go on a tour of our biophysics labs on the 4th floor of the STEM Complex to see some of these technologies up close and operational.

-Course related material can be found on the uOttawa BrightSpace
+Course related material can be found on the uOttawa BrightSpace.
+2

 PHY2104/2504